"Hi! I'm Andy!

 - Replaced the Theme Tune: Three times in the entire series.

-- The Rival: Bryan and Jervis to Andy, and Mayor Simms of West Gackle to East Gackle's mayor Henry Roth.
+- The Rival: Bryan and Jervis to Andy, Mr Vole to Mr Larkin, and Mayor Simms of West Gackle to East Gackle's mayor Henry Roth.

 - Sadist Teacher: Principal DeRosa again.